-Standard Elements Measures

-Providers of HIV A pattern of missed appointments A written policy should

-Outpatient/Ambulatory Health can lead to discontinuity of medical be on file at provider

-Care should systematically care services and may be related to agency regarding

-assess retention of patients in underlying mental health, substance retention in care.

-care and should implement clinic abuse, financial or other issues

-practices that encourage A missed appointment

-retention. policy should be

-D established and

-Programs shall provide regular implemented.

-follow up procedures to encourage and help maintain a Documentation of

-patient in medical treatment. attempts to contact

-patient in medical treatment. patients at-risk of loss to

-Telephone calls care should be included

-in patient records.

-· Written correspondence

-D Document all efforts.

-· Direct contact

-· Other technological means

-(such as text messaging etc
+Standard Elements Measures Providers of HIV Outpatient/Ambulatory Health Care should systematically assess retention of patients in care and should implement clinic practices that encourage retention.
+Programs shall provide regular follow up procedures to encourage and help maintain a patient in medical treatment.
+Telephone calls · Written correspondence · Direct contact · Other technological means care services and may be related to underlying mental health, substance abuse, financial or other issues A written policy should be on file at provider agency regarding retention in care.
+A missed appointment policy should be established and implemented.
+Documentation of attempts to contact patients at-risk of loss to care should be included in patient records.
+Document all efforts.
+Programs shall provide regular follow up procedures to encourage and help maintain a patient in medical treatment.
+Telephone calls · Written correspondence · Direct contact established and implemented.
+Documentation of attempts to contact patients at-risk of loss to care should be included in patient records.

-If unable to locate patient,

-Provider should contact

-HAHSTA's data-to-Care team

-after numerous attempts or six

-months which ever one is first.
+Standard Elements Measures If unable to locate patient, Provider should contact HAHSTA's data-to-Care team after numerous attempts or six months which ever one is first.

+STANDARD VIII: CASE CLOSURE